 There are many, many more distributions based on Debian, so if you’re using something that isn’t listed here, check whether the

 apt-get command works by simply typing it in your terminal.
-If your terminal returns to you with a confused message about the command not existing, then you’re definitely not on anything touched by Debian.
+If your terminal returns a confused message about the command not existing, then you’re definitely not running anything touched by Debian or Ubuntu developers.

 Apt-get vs. Apt

-apt being used interchangeably as commands on any Debian-based system.
+apt being used interchangeably as commands on Debian-based systems.
 When it comes to installing and removing stuff, there is indeed no difference which command you use.
-Just don’t confuse this for the two being versions of each other.
+Just don’t confuse this for the two being versions of the other.

 Remember how I said

 apt-get is simply one of a few other commands in the Advanced Packaging Tool?
 For someone who’s new to APT, it can be a little disorienting to have to memorize which commands are valid for

 apt-cache.
 For example, did you know that the command to search for a package is

 What if all three of these commands’ most useful functions for day-to-day life were more uniform?